 I practice under Supervision.
 This is required for all psychotherapists.
 Attending supervision forms part of a therapist’s ethical practice and ensures that you are receiving the most appropriate care.

-I am a trained counsellor and a psychotherapist in-training (fifth and final year!).
-My main study programme is called Advanced Training Programme in Transactional Analysis Psychotherapy, at the Berne Institute.
+I am a qualified Level 7 psychotherapeutic counsellor.
+My main study programme was called Advanced Training Programme in Transactional Analysis Psychotherapy, at the Berne Institute.
 This course is validated and quality assured by the UKCP and the University of Middlesex for the award of the degree of Master of Science in Transactional Analysis Psychotherapy.
-(The Berne Institute is recognised globally as a centre of excellence and leading provider in TA training.)
+The Berne Institute is recognised globally as a centre of excellence and leading provider in psychotherapy training.

-I also hold a BA Honours degree in Sociology from the University of Leeds, specializing in gender issues and criminology.
+I also hold a BA Honours degree in Sociology from the University of Leeds, specializing in gender studies.

 In addition to the essential requirements of this profession, I am an avid self-educator and I engage in many diverse areas of psychotherapy and psychology that fascinate me.
 I will often take myself off somewhere to be immersed in learning and give myself space to grow and reflect.
 Here are some examples of that: